 Documents and Other Requisite Items

 The cost of videotapes transport to the Festival office is the responsibility of the applicant.
 The IDFF takes care of all charges associated with the copy return.

 Insurance for shipping of films to the Festival is the entire responsibility of the participants.

 The Festival covers transport costs and costs of a three-day stay in Perm of directors whose documentaries have been selected for the international competition.
-The above includes travel of a director to Perm and back, hotel accommodation, an invitation for a visa.
+The above includes travel of a director to Perm and back, hotel accommodation.

 Selection Media Type: online